AOT-Technologies/forms-flow-ai-web-components/README.md

 	message = ‘ ‘
 >
 </formsflow-wc>

-Where configFile is a property of a web component which  is in a json format. configFile =	 {
+You have to give the pathname of form inside formName.
+The webAPi will call the forms from backend and will pass the response from formio to the webcomponent.
+So the webcomponent can display the form using the response form formio.
+In the case of multitenancy you have to give the tenant name and a hifen before the pathname ("tenantkey-pathname") then only the webApi can call forms from formio.
+Where configFile is a property of a web component which  is in a json format.

+configFile =	 {
 	keycloakUrl :  ‘ ’,
 	realm : ‘ ‘,